IT20174576/sauceDemo-Testing/README.md

-This is an automation web testing which was use Testcafe tool and Typescript.Followings are the actions that I tested here.
+This is an automation web testing which used Testcafe tool and Typescript.
+Followings are the actions that I tested here.

        1 Access the demo site https://www.saucedemo.com
        2 Login to the system with following credentials